 Initial contact by the landlord

 Where a tenant falls into arrears the landlord is expected to contact him as soon as reasonably possible to discuss the cause of the arrears, the tenant’s financial circumstances, his entitlement to benefits and repayment of the arrears.
 The contact can be in person or in writing.
-Where it is in writing the landlord is required to write to each named tenant separately.
+Where it is in writing the landlord must write to each named tenant separately.

 Repayment of the rent arrears

-The landlord and tenant are expected to try to agree affordable sums for the tenant to pay towards the rent arrears.
-The sums payable should take into account the tenant’s income and expenditure where such information has been supplied by the tenant.
-The landlord is required to clearly set out in correspondence any time limits with which the tenant should comply.
+The landlord and tenant should try to agree affordable sums for the tenant to pay towards the rent arrears.
+Such payment should take into account the tenant’s income and expenditure.
+The landlord must clearly outline in writing any time limits with which the tenant should comply.

 The landlord is expected to arrange for the arrears to be paid by the Department for Work and Pensions from the tenant’s benefit, where the tenant meets the appropriate criteria.

-The landlord is also expected to offer assistance to the tenant in any claim the tenant may have for housing benefit.
+The landlord should also offer assistance to the tenant in any claim the tenant may have for housing benefit.

 Provision of rent statements